 If you are thinking about counselling, it is very likely that life is causing you distress or is not fulfilling in the way that you would like.
-You might be in the middle of a crisis, or facing a life changing event like redundancy or bereavement.
-You might be struggling in an intimate relationship, or suffering after a traumatic experience and feel that, on your own, you can’t find a solution.
+You might be facing a life changing event like redundancy or bereavement, struggling in an intimate relationship, or suffering after a difficult experience and feel that, on your own, you can’t find a solution.
 Or you might feel stuck and don’t know where you are going with your life.
 This is where I can help.
 My experience as a therapist has shown me that our feelings of despair and hopelessness can be a catalyst for change and personal growth.

 By providing you with a trusting relationship - a safe space in which you can talk openly without judgment - together we can explore the things that are troubling you.
-And through gaining a better understanding of yourself, you can make long-lasting changes that lead towards a more meaningful and satisfying life.
+And through gaining a better understanding of yourself, you can begin to make long-lasting changes towards a more meaningful and satisfying life.

 I am a qualified integrative counsellor.
 I believe that no single therapeutic approach holds the answers for everyone.
 Instead I use a number of well established psychological theories and choose the ones that are specifically tailored to benefit you as a unique individual.

 Training, qualifications & experience

 - Diploma in Integrative Counselling, The Minster Centre.

 - British Association for Counselling & Psychotherapy - Registered Member.